dekadentno/questionator/README.md

 ## Todos

-- buttons loading state
 - better organize css
 - responsive :(
 - disabled upvote button
 - seo

 - refactor in vue 3, leave vue 2 implementation in separate branch
-- transition between routes
+- transition effects between routes
-- think of a way how to purge old topics
+- think of a way how to purge old unused topics
-- logo + favicon (?)
+- logo + favicon (what to do here?)
 - switch between card view and compact view
 - functionality to limit number of questions per topic